Data and Representation for Turkish Natural Language Inference: Creating and Validating

 \subsection{Automatic Translation Effort}

-As we noted in \secref{sec:intro}, Turkish is a resource-constrained language with few labeled datasets compared to English.
+As we noted in \secref{sec:intro}, Turkish is a resource-constrained language with few labeled data sets compared to English.
 Furthermore, Turkish has a fundamentally different grammar from English that could hinder transfer-learning approaches.
 These facts motivate our effort to translate SNLI and MultiNLI from English to Turkish.
-We employ an automatic MT system for this in the hope that it will deliver sufficiently high-quality translations that we can use the resulting dataset for NLI research and system development in Turkish.
+We employ an automatic MT system and hope that it will deliver high-quality translations that we can use for NLI research and system development in Turkish.

 We used Amazon Translate, a commercial neural machine translation service.
-Translation of all folds of SNLI and MultiNLI cost just US\,\$2K (vs.~the $\approx$US\,\$100K we would expect for replicating these two datasets from scratch).
-We refer to the translated datasets as SNLI-TR and MultiNLI-TR, and collectively as \TurkishNLI. \Tabref{tab:sample_translations_table} shows translation examples from both datasets.
+Translation of all folds of SNLI and MultiNLI cost just US\,\$2K (vs.~the $\approx$US\,\$100K we would expect for replicating these two datasets from scratch) and five days with no parallelization.
+We refer to the translated datasets as SNLI-TR and MultiNLI-TR, and collectively as \TurkishNLI.
+Translation examples are provided in \Tabref{tab:sample_translations_table_snli}.
+We publicly share \TurkishNLI.\footnote{\url{https://github.com/boun-tabi/NLI-TR}}

 SNLI-TR and MultiNLI-TR are different from SNLI and MultiNLI in terms of token counts and vocabulary sizes. \Tabref{tab:dataset_stats} illustrates these features before and after translation.
 For each fold in each dataset, translation decreased the number of tokens in the corpus, but it increased the vocabulary sizes drastically, in both the cased and uncased versions.
-Both these differences are expected: the agglutinating nature of Turkish means that many multi-word expressions in English naturally translate into individual words.
-For instance, the four-word English expression ``when in your apartment'' can be translated to the single word ``evinizdeyken''.
+Both of these differences are expected: many multiword expressions in English are translated into individual words due to the agglutinating nature of Turkish.
+For instance, the four-word English expression ``when in your home'' can be translated to the single word ``evinizdeyken''.

 \Tabref{tab:dataset_stats} also reflects the complexity difference between SNLI and MultiNLI that we noted in \secref{sec:en-datasets}.
 Though SNLI contains more sentence pairs than MultiNLI, it has fewer tokens and a smaller vocabulary.